Smart-Bull/smarter-contracts/README.md

 2. Emission of signals with parameters that can be used by slots
 3. Delayed emission of a signal by a certain amount of time (approximated by block numbers)
 4. Execution of a block of code whenever a signal of interest is emitted using slots
-5. Slots can bind to multiple different signals
+5. Binding of a single slot to multiple different signals
 6. Guarentee that slots will be executed eventually given that there is sufficient gas
 7. Guarentee that slots are executed before any pending transactions in the contract